aws-ia/terraform-aws-eks-blueprints/docs/add-ons/index.md

 }
 ```

-Each add-on module is configured to fetch Helm Charts from Open Source, public Helm repositories and Docker images from Docker Hub/Public ECR repositories.
+By default, each add-on module is configured to fetch Helm Charts from Open Source, public Helm repositories and Docker images from Docker Hub/Public ECR repositories.
 This requires outbound Internet connection from your EKS Cluster.

 If you would like to use private repositories, you can download Docker images for each add-on and push them to an AWS ECR repository.
 ECR can be accessed from within a private existing VPC using an ECR VPC endpoint.
 For instructions on how to download existing images and push them to ECR, see [ECR instructions](../advanced/ecr-instructions.md).